Last updated January 8, 2021

 Text color (or foreground color), text size, and background impact how high the color contrast is in your color choices.
 Use a color contrast testing tool like WebAIM’s contrast checker to ensure your color combinations are high contrast so all users, regardless of ability or disability, can read your content.
 Use the UW–Madison brand colors and guidance to make sure your color choices are accessible and on-brand.

 More HTML email considerations

 Set the HTML language attribute

 You can easily alert screen readers what language newsletter is in, and therefore how to pronounce words correctly, by setting the language attribute in the opening HTML tag to the appropriate language code.
-For example, in an email written in English, the tag and attribute would read:
+For example, an email written in English, would have the HTML tag with this attribute:

 Abide by CAN-SPAM rules

 Email marketed outside of the UW–Madison must include an unsubscribe option in every email, as well as your company name and address.
 Setting up CAN-SPAM in the email footer.

 Make your image file sizes as small as possible without losing their visual integrity.
 This will prevent long email load times.

 This is a common trick that spammers use, and can be a red flag for SPAM filters.